HotSauce96/Hotsauce96/README.md

 ## I'm Pablo, Software developer sharping and enhacing front and backend sides.

 ### About me:
 **I am a passionate web developer actively seeking exciting opportunities to apply and expand my knowledge.
-My expertise lies in crafting dynamic frontend web applications using Angular, complemented by backend proficiency in NodeJs and Python.
+My expertise lies in crafting dynamic frontend web applications using Angular or React, complemented by backend proficiency in NodeJs.
 Proudly based in Medellín, Colombia. 📍**

-**I possess in-depth knowledge of various javascript animation libraries like Animejs, Threejs, GSAP, and more, which have fostered a deep appreciation for 3D design.**
+**I have well applied knowledge of various javascript animation libraries such as Animejs, Threejs, GSAP, and others, which have fostered a deep appreciation for 3D design.**

 **Recently, I successfully completed my studies as a Software Developer Technician at CESDE, and I am excited to further my technical journey at ITM college with the software engineering. 📚**